WordPress in April 2026: 3 Documented Events That Changed Migration Urgency

 About PandaCodeGen

 Book a free 30-minute discovery call.
-Hassan will audit your current WordPress site, identify the specific plugins carrying supply-chain risk, run a PageSpeed benchmark, and give you an honest verdict on whether migration makes sense for your business in 2026.
+Hassan will audit your current WordPress site, identify the specific plugins carrying active supply-chain risk per the Patchstack 2025 disclosures, run a PageSpeed benchmark, check your update cadence and theme dependencies, and give you an honest verdict: migrate now, harden the existing install, or wait until the next quarter.
+If migration does not make financial sense for your specific stack, the audit will tell you that.
 No sales pitch.
 No obligation.
+PandaCodeGen turns down projects that are not the right fit.

 Related Reading